 The okapi, a close relative of the giraffe, is endemic to the tropical forests of central and north-eastern Democratic of Congo (DRC).
 It is listed as Near Threatened in the IUCN Red List of Threatened Species, but due to a combination of its shy nature and the challenges of fieldwork in DRC, accurate and up to date information on okapi across much of its range is lacking.
-As a result, ZSL is leading a collaborative effort to carry out the first range-wide conservation status review of this little-known but iconic species.
+As a result, ZSL has been leading a collaborative effort to carry out the first range-wide conservation status review of this little-known but iconic species.
 This was completed in early 2013, and the status review served as the background document for the okapi conservation strategy development workshop described below.

 Leading range-wide okapi conservation

-Through ZSL's work in Virunga National Park (see below) and consultation with partners working across DRC, it became clear that okapi are rare and face tremendous threats to survival across much of their range.
-As a result, in 2010 ZSL launched a major new collaborative project to assess the status of okapi across its range and develop the first species conservation action plan.
+Through ZSL's work in Virunga National Park (see below) and consultation with partners across DRC, it became clear that okapi are rare and face tremendous threats to survival across much of their range.
+As a result, in 2010 ZSL launched a major collaborative project to assess the status of okapi across its range and develop the first ever okapi conservation strategy.

 The project aims to: